Audiovisual Speech Synthesis using Tacotron2: Audiovisual Tacotron2

-One of the most challenging problems in facial animation is to find the ground-truth controllers of the face model.
-Manual labeling of the facial controls for each time frame in a dataset that is large enough to train a neural network is impractical, as annotation is both subjective, time consuming and expensive.
-Thus, ground truth facial controls are usually algorithmically estimated.
-In this study, we use an extension of the method described in~\cite{weise2011realtime} to automatically estimate the facial controls from RGB-D video streams.
+A challenging problem in facial animation is to find the ground-truth controllers of a face model.
+Manual labeling of the facial controls for each frame in a dataset that is large enough to train a neural network is impractical.
+Annotation is both subjective, time consuming and expensive.
+In this study, we follow the method described in~\cite{abdelaziz2020modality} to automatically estimate the facial controls from RGB-D video streams.

-We represent the space of facial expressions, including those caused by speech, using a low-dimensional generic blendshape model inspired by Ekman’s Facial Action Coding System~\cite{Ekman1978}.
-Such a model generates a mesh corresponding to a specific facial expression as